Employment law – Sickness

 If your sickness amounts to a disability under the Equality Act, you may have a claim for disability discrimination.
 Please click here to access the disability discrimination page.

-Ultimately, if you can’t do your job because there are no reasonable adjustments that can be made, it may be fair for you to dismiss you, even if you have a disability.
+Ultimately, if you can’t do your job because there are no reasonable adjustments that can be made, it may be fair for your employer to dismiss you, even if you have a disability.

 What if my employer has an absence and sickness policy?